-- The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) and the instructions issued by the Prime Minister's Board and the Energy and Mineral Regulatory Commission instructions. - The main differences between IFRS as applicable and the Prime Ministers Council and the Energy and Mineral Regulatory Commission are as follows: - The assets and liabilities of the subscribers' contribution (Note 8) and the assets and liabilities for rural files (Note 9) are presented on a gross basis in the consolidated statements of financial position, the related depreciation and amortization relating to the asset and liabilities respectively are offsetted. - The subscribers' contributions assets (Note 8) and rural fils assets (Note 9) are depreciated over a period of 25 years and not in accordance with international financial reporting standards, which require these to be depreciated over their useful life.
+- The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) and the instructions issued by the Prime Minister's Board and the Energy and Mineral Regulatory Commission instructions. - The main differences between IFRS as applicable and the Prime Ministers Council and the Energy and Mineral Regulatory Commission are as follows: - The assets and liabilities of the subscribers' contribution (Note 8) and the assets and liabilities for rural files (Note 9) are presented on a gross basis in the consolidated statements of financial position, the related depreciation and amortization relating to the asset and liabilities respectively are offsetted. - The subscribers' contributions assets (Note 9) and rural fils assets (Note 9) are depreciated over a period of 25 years and not in accordance with international financial reporting standards, which require these to be depreciated over their useful life. - The Jordanian Electricity Company is exempted from applying IFRS 9 regarding the calculation of impairment in the accounts receivable for the years 2018 and 2019, whereas it is effective from 1 January 2018 in accordance with International Financial Reporting Standards.